JohnTurkson/crypto-trading-platform/README.md

 [3:
 Documentation clearly describes specific, relevant goals that would continue to improve upon the functionality or usability of the app.
 It is clear how this would be incorporated into the existing app.]

-To further improve the app, we would finish our remaining stretch goals, which includes: we could store each user's historical portfolio value, as well as historical crypto price data, and display and visualize it in the form of a chart, as we already have the chart component.
+To further improve the app, we would finish some additional features which includes: we could store each user's historical portfolio value, as well as historical crypto price data, and display and visualize it in the form of a chart, as we already have the chart component.
 Also, we could add features such as implementing conditional trading options, (buy/ sell crypto when some condition is satisfied) cash deposit integration for real money trading on the blockchain, as well as the ability to import your portfolio data from other trading applications to ease the transition to using our platform.
 (In addition, more support for accessibility would be finished, such as a Dark Mode, and the option to switch languages.)

 **6. List of contributions **